 Sitting in a crowded travel zoom category, the S9900 is priced at around $350.
 The Canon SX710 and Sony WX350 are both faster, though the Sony has a smaller zoom range.
 For advanced users, the Panasonic ZS50 also offers RAW plus a second control ring around the lens for easier use of those manual modes.
 The Olympus SH1 is quite a bit faster and also has a better macro mode, but the S9900 has the better noise reduction out of the two and a bit longer zoom.
 The Sony HX90 also looks excellent and offers a faster burst speed and a viewfinder, but will cost an extra $100 over the Nikon.

-The Nikon S9900 is a solid addition to their camera line.
+The S9900 is a solid addition to Nikon's camera line.
 It's versatile and compact and offers solid noise reduction and sharp images.